systemli/systemli-website/src/en/service/hosting.md

 #### Demoticker

 We offer a ticker software with which you can accompany your political actions.
-Further information is found [here](ticker.html).
+Further information can be found [on the dedicated site](ticker.html).

 #### Static Websites
- Your can upload static HTML/CSS cia SFTP to our web server.
+Your can upload static HTML/CSS via SFTP to our web server.

 #### Analytics